clayrobbins/SlowDAO/index.md

 <hr>

 <ul>
-  <li><a href="#sv">1 About Slow Ventures</a></li>
+  <li><a href="#ts">1 Our Creator Thesis</a></li>
-  <li><a href="#if">2 About The Creator Fund</a></li>
+  <li><a href="#fu">2 The Fund</a></li>
+  <li><a href="#kf">3 Key Features</a></li>
-  <li><a href="#how">3 How It Works</a></li>
+  <li><a href="#how">4 How It Works</a></li>
-  <li><b><a href="#apply">4 How To Apply as a Creator</a></b></li>
+  <li><b><a href="#apply">5 How To Apply as a Creator</a></b></li>
-  <li><a href="#co">5 Information for Co-Investors</a></li>
+  <li><a href="#co">6 Become a Partner</a></li>
 </ul>

 <hr>

+<p id="ts" style="margin-top: 10px; margin-bottom: 25px;">◦</p>

+1. The most valuable brands of the future will be people, not companies.
+There are several reasons that power is shifting from institutions to people, and value will follow (more)

+2. Creators today are limited because the have to grow off of ‘cash flow’ and don’t have access to institutional capital to invest in their personal brands.

+3. Providing creators with ‘seed capital’ in return for small non-voting minority share of future creative earnings is a win-win for creators and for investors.

+4. If you believe in a future of investing in people, the best way to start is with a high quality consortium of investors backing creators.

-<p id="sv" style="margin-top: 10px; margin-bottom: 25px;">1</p>
+<p id="fu" style="margin-top: 10px; margin-bottom: 25px;">◦</p>

-[Slow Ventures](http://www.slow.co) is a $500M early stage investment fund based in San Fransisco and Boston.
-Over the last decade we have backed iconic companies from the earliest days including <b>Venmo, Robinhood, Postmates, Allbirds, Casper, Slack, Airtable, Ro</b>, and [many more](http://main.slow.co/about/).

-We usually invest when companies are no more than a founder and idea & our core mission is to be deeply aligned with our founders through the ups & downs (and frequently arduous process) of building great companies.

-Probably most importantly - As long-time seed investors, the reality is that we are very used to backing people more than anything else… which is why the Creator Fund - which directly backs people vs. companies - is a natural evolution for us.
+The Slow Ventures Creator Fund is designed specifically to invest capital in individuals to help them build their brands & create more value.
+We can invest anywhere from **$100K to $5M** in each person in return for anywhere from **1-5%** of the creator’s future earnings over their careers.
+We also can lead syndicates and bring on other co-investors (just as we do with traditional companies).

+At [Slow Ventures](http://www.slow.co) we see directly investing in creators as a natural extension of our seed investments over the last 10+ years.
+Over the last decade we have invested more than $500M in over 300 seed stage companies (including Robinhood, Postmates, Ro, Slack, Venmo, Hipcamp, Allbrids, and [many more](http://main.slow.co/about/).
+We always invest in the earliest days, when new companies are no more than the people, and the idea.

+Like our seed investments we look to lead with partners, bringing together great angles to help make companies (and now creators) successful.
+When we back creators our goal is to help them put together the best possible syndicate of investors that can help them achieve their potential.
+That means working with a community of supportive investors interested in seeding the next generation of talent.

 Within Slow, the Creator Fund is managed by [Sam Lessin](https://www.twitter.com/lessin).
 Sam was VP of Product at Facebook from 2010-2014.
 He has founded two companies - drop.io (sold to Facebook), and [Fin Analytics](https://www.fin.com).
 He has been working in and around new ways to help individuals get access to financing beyond debt for a long time, making several investments in the ISA space (Stride, Vemo, Pando Pooling), and Hosting the [Life Capital Conference](http://www.lifecapital.com/)) on alternative financing models for people, and even some [ancient IP](https://patents.google.com/patent/US20020133445A1/en?oq=samuel+lessin+marketplace) on the topic.

-<p id="if" style="margin-top: 100px; margin-bottom: 50px;">2</p>
+<p id="kf" style="margin-top: 10px; margin-bottom: 25px;">◦</p>

-The Slow Ventures Creator Fund is designed specifically to invest capital in individuals to help them build their brands & create more value.
-We can invest anywhere from **$100K to $5M** in each person in return for anywhere from **1-5%** of the creator’s future earnings over their careers.
-We also can lead syndicates and bring on other co-investors (just as we do with traditional companies).
-There are a few important things to understand about how our fund works:

-<b> No requirement investment </b> — We do not tell people how to spend the money we invest - nor do we force creators to take any specific action.
-This is how we have always done venture investing - trusting great people to know their business and how to invest our money, the same goes for how we support creators.

-<b> Teamwork Focus </b> — We always welcome collaboration with other investors when making our investment.
-In venture investing, we have always found the collaborative approach best.
-‘It takes a village’….
-In our ideal model, we invest in a creator alongside other strategic investors (for instance, if you are a fitness creator, we help bring on other big-name successful fitness creators to invest in you and help you grow).

-<b> Long-Term Focus </b> Because of how the creator fund works, our goal is that our long-term interests are 100% aligned with your long-term interests.
-Most models for financing talent are short-term and therefore pressure the talent to make as much money as possible quickly.
-Some other models are focused on giving talent ‘up front’ money in return for forcing them to produce certain work or results for their ‘investors’.
-That isn’t how our fund works, because we get paid when you get paid.

-<b> Minimize Risk for Talent </b> What if you take a few years off?
-What if something goes wrong and you don’t end up making money?
-The Slow Ventures Creator’s fund only gets a return on your earning above and beyond a threshold.   <b> We only want to do well if you are doing very very well. </b>, We always want to do well of course, but we are making early investments in people willing to take big risks on their careers - and we understand that sometimes it doesn't work out.
-If that is the case and we lose our investment, that is OK.
+There are a few important things to understand about our beliefs, which inform how we invest in creators.
+We believe it is critical to:

+1 - <b>Create Holistic Long-Term Alignment</b>  when we invest in creators we are investing holistically in their long-term creative careers.
+That means that we look to seed them with capital in return for a small percentage (<10%) of their creative income & the IP they generate over 30 years.
+This long-term focus allows us to fully value their creative potential and therefore minimize the percentage of ‘equity’ we need to take to balance the investment we make

+2 - <b>Minimize Risk for Talent</b> we never want to be in a position where our investment creates a hardship for creatives.
+That means not taking any return on the first $100K of annual income, and making sure that the equity a creator sells is never greater than 10%.

+3 - <b>Guarantee the Creator is 100% In Control Our investments are passive.</b>  We never have any control over what a creator does, or when / how they work.
+We have no ‘vote’.
+The creator always has a right-of-first refusal on transactions.
+If the creator decides to walk away from their creative career and stops generating creative income, that is their decision.

+4 - <b>Keep It Simple</b> The last thing we want to do is create overhead or burden for creators.
+Our deals are simple, and we take on the burden of managing ongoing details around accounting, etc.

+5 - <b>Be Deeply Collaborative</b> When we invest the idea is to include a syndicate of helpful co-investors for the creator from our community of partners (if the creator wants).

 <p id="how" style="margin-top: 100px; margin-bottom: 50px;">3</p>

-<b>>Step 1:</b> We work with a creator to understand their capital needs & set a fair valuation on their creative career.
-This is a collaborative process and works pretty much exactly the same way as when we invest in seed stage companies.

-<b>>Step 2:</b> We help the creator establish a business that represents their creative career & assign that company the correct income streams, IP, and equity (much like how people setup trusts)

-<b>>Step 3:</b> We invest in the company for a small minority share.
-If the creator wants we can ‘lead’ the investment and include other value-added investors (just like we do for seed-stage companies)

-<b>>Step 4:</b> The creator retains complete freedom and control in their careers.
-There is no deliverable, etc.  Just as we help early-stage companies we look to do the same for early-stage creatives.
-As investors we get paid a percentage of annual creative revenue if the creator is succeeding and making significant money from their career.
+<b>> Initiate:</b> We interact with a creator to understand their current footprint and income streams.
+We discuss how they could use capital to accelerate their careers and see if there is a fit.
+If there is, we generate a term-sheet outlining a proposed deal with a creator.

+<b>> Setup:</b> We assist the creator in the technical setup to prepare for an investment.
+This means (1) incorporating a business to represent the creator’s career and (2) a simple agreement to assign income related to their creative career to the company.

+<b>> Fund:</b> Slow funds the creator’s company (and - if wanted by the creator - coordinates investments from others that can be of assistance).
+The money can be used for anything that the creator wants.

+<b>> Support:</b> After funding, Slow is aligned with the creator over the long-term.
+Just like with the companies we fund, that means assisting where we can help with introductions, advice, negotiation, etc.

 <p id="apply" style="margin-top: 100px; margin-bottom: 50px;">4</p>

 To learn more feel free to reach out directly to <a href="mailto:sam@slow.co">sam@slow.co</a> and we will find a time to connect.
 We are happy to connect and discuss the fund even casually even if you aren't sure if you want to apply.

-But, if you are interested in applying to the slow creator fund a great way to get started is to answer a few questions below (which helps us expedite things).
+If you are interested in applying to the slow creator fund a great way to get started is to answer a few questions below (which helps us expedite things).

 <a class="typeform-share button" href="https://form.typeform.com/to/CxMqlcJf?typeform-medium=embed-snippet" data-mode="popup" style="display:inline-block;text-decoration:none;background-color:#000000;color:white;cursor:pointer;font-family:Helvetica,Arial,sans-serif;font-size:19px;line-height:47.5px;text-align:center;margin:0;height:47.5px;padding:0px 31px;border-radius:0px;max-width:100%;white-space:nowrap;overflow:hidden;text-overflow:ellipsis;font-weight:bold;-webkit-font-smoothing:antialiased;-moz-osx-font-smoothing:grayscale;" data-size="100" target="_blank">Get Started </a> <script> (function() { var qs,js,q,s,d=document, gi=d.getElementById, ce=d.createElement, gt=d.getElementsByTagName, id="typef_orm_share", b="https://embed.typeform.com/"; if(!gi.call(d,id)){ js=ce.call(d,"script"); js.id=id; js.src=b+"embed.js"; q=gt.call(d,"script")[0]; q.parentNode.insertBefore(js,q) } })() </script>